ropensci/roweb3/content/blog/2022-03-29-safeguards-and-backups-for-github-organizations/index.md

 Once 2FA has been enabled new log-ins necessitate both a password (hopefully stored in a password manager) and a temporary code produced by an app e.g. Duo Mobile.
 So there are two log-in things, the password and the temporary code: these are the two factors!

-If the device with the app is unavailable (imagine your dog steals it), then the user needs to enter a recovery code that had been given by GitHub when the user enabled 2FA (hopefully the recovery codes also live in the password manager).
+If the device with the app is unavailable (imagine your dog steals it :crying_cat:), then the user needs to enter a recovery code that had been given by GitHub when the user enabled 2FA (hopefully the recovery codes also live in the password manager).

 Note that when using a password manager, it's useful to back up the password database.